communityjuice-labs/hamster-kombat-clone/README.md

 # Hamster Kombat Tap-to-Earn Game | Telegram Mini App

-### Launch Your Hamster Kombat Clone with CommunityJuice
+### Build and Launch Your Own Hamster Kombat Telegram App with CommunityJuice

 Are you eager to launch your own Hamster Kombat clone but want to avoid the high costs and time commitment of development and maintenance?
 Look no further!
 CommunityJuice is here to assist with your product implementation so you can concentrate on marketing and sales.